wangjia184/pod-inspector/README.md

 ## Use a dedicated service account

-If your cluster uses RBAC, you can also run the inspector with a dedicated service account and grant proper roles.
+If your cluster uses RBAC, you can also run the inspector with a dedicated service account and grant proper roles in order to use in-cluster token assigned from the service account.
 Here is an example to create the service account and its role.

 ```yaml